brycenycuu/AngularStudentManagement/README.md

-# jiuzhangquanzhanke
+# coursearching
-This application was generated using JHipster 5.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.1.0](https://www.jhipster.tech/documentation-archive/v5.1.0).
+This application was originally from Jiuzhang.com online full-stack tutorial and was generated using JHipster 5.1.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v5.1.0](https://www.jhipster.tech/documentation-archive/v5.1.0).

 ## Development